ajavamind/rca-studio2/README.md

 http://www.emma02.hobby-site.com/studio.html

+The emulator supports three game file types:
+1. ".st2" Studio II cartridge format, loads at specified locations defined in the file
+2. ".bin" Binary file for Studio II game loads at 0x0400
+3. ".rom" Binary file for Studio II base ROM loads at 0x0000 (to be implemented)

 ## Console Design
 Looking back at the games, it is amazing to me how much game function was squeezed into a small 1024 byte ROM cartridge.
 Resident game ROMs that included a game instruction pseudo code interpreter are 2048 bytes.